ihucos/dotfiles-1/README.md

 For maximum compatibility with the [Powerline plugin][8], you might want to download a patched version of [Bitstream Vera Sans Mono][9].

+You might also want to install [Homebrew][10], and then issue the following commands:

+- `brew tap homebrew/binary`
+- `brew install jsl` (required by the javaScriptLint.vim plugin)

 [1]:http://code.google.com/p/macvim/
 [2]:https://github.com/carlhuda/janus
 [3]:http://www.vim.org/